WrayOfSunshine/eso-linux-launcher/README.md

 Starts ESO through steam and closes the ESO launcher once ESO starts (this is reported to improve performance), keeps addons updated with https://www.esoui.com, keeps TTC price table up to date https://us.tamrieltradecentre.com/

-By default this is setup to work with the steam version of ESO, check ell.sh for the comments up top if you want to use it without steam.
+By default this is setup to work with the native steam launcher version of ESO (not the run-Steam-itself-under-Proton version), check ell.sh for the comments up top if you want to use it without steam.

 ---